-After 8 weeks on the low FODMAP diet (the restriction stage), each participant will attend a second face-to-face 30-minute session held at the site's usual outpatient dietetic clinic room setting.
+After 8 weeks on the low FODMAP diet (the restriction stage), each participant will attend a second 30-minute session using the preferred method of dietetic appointment delivery.

 In this session the dietitian will decide whether the patient has positively responded to the intervention by assessing adherence to the low FODMAP diet and whether overall gastrointestinal symptoms have improved.
-Those who do not respond or adhere to the low FODMAP diet will return to their usual diet.
-Those who respond to the low FODMAP dietary intervention will progress to the next stage of the diet, the reintroduction stage, and will receive a third booklet outlining the process of reintroduction and personalisation.
-If more convenient, the third booklet may be supplied to the participant at Dietitian Appointment 1 with the first two comprehensive booklets and participants advised not to use the third booklet until their 8-week Dietitian Appointment 2.
-The dietitian will advise the participant on when to reintroduce FODMAP subgroups, the quantity of food to reintroduce, and the ordering of reintroduction.
-This is done to help increase dietary variety whilst keeping diarrheal symptoms under control.
+Those who do not report satisfactory overall symptom relief or those who are unable to adhere to the low FODMAP diet will return to their usual diet.
+Responders will progress to the next two stages of the diet, the reintroduction and personalisation stages.
+The dietitian will counsel the participant on structured, dosed reintroduction of individual FODMAPs, using the third booklet as an aid.
+This will enable each participant to identify their level of sensitivity to each of the FODMAPs, as not everyone will react to all of the five FODMAPs, identify what quantity of a high FODMAP food induces symptoms, and broaden dietary variety, whilst continuing to self-manage diarrhoeal symptoms.